rana/google-fonts/gen/README.md

-Generates source code for crate `google-fonts`.
+Generates source code for the `fnt` crate.

-Called from `google-fonts` build.rs.